PaulaBurgheleaGithub/travelette/README.md

 <h3 align="center">Travelette App</h3>

   <p align="center">
-    Travel wallet, the app that makes tracking your budget for traveling easy to understand
+    Travel wallet, the app that makes tracking the budget for traveling easy to understand
     <br />
     <a href="https://github.com/PaulaBurgheleaGithub/travelette"><strong>Explore the docs »</strong></a>
     <br />